Australian Fashion Week: History

-The 2021 event was renamed Afterpay Australian Fashion Week, now sponsored by Afterpay.
-Two new Indigenous Australian events introduced 13 First Nations designers to the wider industry, including Grace Lillian Lee, Ngarru Miimi, Aarli, Kirrikin Australia, Maara Collective, Liandra Swim and Ngali, and the event started with a Welcome to Country and smoking ceremony.
+The 2021 event was renamed the Afterpay Australian Fashion Week.
+Two new Indigenous Australian events introduced 13 First Nations designers to the wider industry, including Grace Lillian Lee, Ngarru Miimi, Aarli, Kirrikin Australia, Maara Collective, Liandra Swim and Ngali.

+In November 2024, IMG withdrew from backing the event.
+In 2025 it will be managed by the Bashful Group.

-Significant models and events
+Notable models and events

 In 1997, supermodel Linda Evangelista's appearance in the Alex Perry show drew international attention to the event.
 Eva Herzigova donned a $500,000 pearl bikini to launch Tigerlily's first runway show in 2001.

 Jade Jagger modelled for Charlie Brown in 2005.
 Dita Von Teese was a guest of honour in 2007, giving a sexy performance that featured her straddling a giant MAC lipstick.
 Singer Macy Gray performed at the Marcs show in 2008, and celebrity fashion blogger Susie Bubble covered the 2010 event.

 In the early 21st century, 2001 saw some notorious appearances of animals as a runway gimmick.
 Model Kristy Hinze wore a snakeskin bikini with a live snake draped around her shoulders.
 It began to wrap itself around her neck, to her evident discomfort.
 Meanwhile, streetwear label Ksubi (then named Tsubi) released 169 live rats onto the runway, one of which was killed, prompting an RSPCA investigation.

 In 2013, MBFWA exhibited many of the same Australian designers, while also introducing upcoming designers.
 These new generation 2013 included Betty Train, Desert Designs, Faddoul, Jamie Ashkar, Natalie & Sarah, The Letter Q, and Tristan Melle.
 Some of the most praised designers showcased on the runway were White Sands, Christopher Esber, Bec and Bridge, Aurelio Costarella, and Camilla and Marc.